asalant/instagram-notifier/README.markdown

 app needs to be available on the public internet.

 localtunnel is a good solution for this.
-Follow the installation instructions on the localtunnel GitHub page.
+Follow the installation instructions on https://github.com/progrium/localtunnel#readme.
 If you’re a Ruby developer using RVM and Bundler, my fork of the realtime app includes an .rvmrc and Gemfile that pull in the localtunnel dependency.
 Just run ‘bundle’ to install it and continue with the configuration instructions from the localtunnel README.

 # Configuration